Omkar-Kandewad/Fiteness-Anaylsis/README.md

   o	Clients Goal
   o	Duration & intensity
   o	Date and user-level attributes
-⚠️ This dataset is used only for learning and portfolio purposes.

 🧩 Data Modeling Approach
 The report follows a Star Schema design for better performance and scalability.